 The day starts with check-in and getting your table assignment and schedule (which includes judging and lunch times).
 Setup starts at 8:30am with the opening and judging beginning at 10am.
 Keynote and awards will begin around 4pm.
 During the day, there will be sessions for students hosted by industry and educational speakers.

 Registration is $50/team.
-Registration will close March 24th.
+Registration will not open until sometime in February.